-CARE AND CLEANING

-MAKE SURE FIREARM IS UNLOADED!
+CARE AND CLEANING MAKE SURE FIREARM IS UNLOADED!

 Always be certain the revolver is completely unloaded before cleaning.
-(See "To Unload or Eject Cartridge Cases," p.
-19.)
-At regular intervals or when the revolver has been exposed to sand, water or other adverse conditions. disassemble, clean and oil it.
+At regular intervals or when the revolver has been exposed to sand, water or other adverse conditions, disassemble, clean and oil it.